SOCIAL PSYCHOLOGY OF LANGUAGE AND COMMUNICATION - 2019/0

 Module code: PSYM141

 This module will offer an advanced overview of topics connected with the social psychology of language and communication.
 Students will learn how key phenomena of social psychology such as stereotyping, discrimination, interpersonal and intergroup relations are formed, maintained, transmitted and changed through language means.
-In the process of doing so, students will learn the key theoretical and empirical developments of social psychology of language and communication and will get acquainted with research approaches ranging from experiments to large scale quantitative text analysis.
+In the process of doing so, students will learn the key theoretical and empirical developments of social psychology of language and communication and will get acquainted with different research approaches.
 Moreover, they will familiarise themselves with the applications of discussed theories in the media, medical and political communication, policy making, etc. Overall this module will allow students to analyse social psychological phenomena through the lenses of language and communication.

 Number of Credits: 15